The EBU recognizes, encourages and supports outstanding technical solutions developed by Member organizations with the Technology & Innovation Award.

 Renderers for Next Generation Audio encode programme material designed to deliver highly adaptable audio for immersive and personalised experiences and access services.
 The EAR implementation, which is based on open standards and designed to be a reference platform for further development, facilitates innovation by allowing the broadcast community to explore and make use of the potential of the technology.

 Built as a proof-of-concept, LiveIP Studio became the world's first working IP-based production environment based on open standards.
 It went on to win both the IBC Award and the TVB Award 2016.

-Nominations for the 2019 EBU Technology & Innovation Award close 23 April and can be submitted by individual EBU Members, working group Chairs and other members of EBU working groups.
+Nominations for the 2020 EBU Technology & Innovation Award have been temporarily closed due to the postponement of the Technical Assembly.
+A new call for nominations will be issued as soon as possible.
+Nominations can be submitted by individual EBU Members, working group Chairs and other members of EBU working groups.

 What kind of work qualifies for the Award?

 The Award is intended to acknowledge individuals or groups that have developed technologies, systems, or services with the potential to have a major impact on broadcast media in the coming years.
 In order to qualify, the work needs to have been completed or have reached a major milestone in the two years prior to the nomination.
 Essentially, the contribution or project needs to be ‘making a difference’ to media production systems and/or services provided via broadcast, cable, or broadband.

 Some examples of candidates for the Award are: a) a team within a broadcaster that has undertaken an important and successful project; b) an EBU Project Group that has developed an important new technology, software, or methodology; c) individuals who have made a significant and or essential technology contribution.